Sustainable Breakfast Briefing at BMA House a huge success

 Organisers invited back the panel from the 2022 briefing to revisit the key themes, see what changes have occurred (or not) on this all-important topic, since they last got their heads together.
 Hosted by EightPR CEO Alistair Turner, Toni Griggs, who is growth lead at Isla – Maya Mahtre, head of marketing and sustainability at Reset Connect, Cassidy Knowles, director of events and operations at the Chorus Agency, and Victoria Lewis, sales & events planner for BMA House, discussed the big ‘greener’ questions.

 Delegates were able to put their important questions to the panel and a great discussion ensued.
-You can catch up on the whole session here, or at the foot of this article, powered by our digital content partners AMMP Media.
+You can catch up on the whole session here, or below, powered by our digital content partners AMMP Media.
 BMA House Event Co-ordinator Rebecca Hurley commented

 “It was a pleasure to see Event Industry News return for the launch of their fourth sustainability guide.
 Both the event and the guide reflect our own significant focus on the environment making us the perfect location for them.
 They brought together a wealth of leading industry talent to discuss key sustainability issues, whilst offering advice and support on a number of challenges faced by individuals and the industry as a whole.